GIV-UCalgary/GIV-Website/content/authors/hessam/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Ph.D.
+- Alumni Ph.D.
 Students
-- Ph.D.
-Students and Postdoctoral Researchers
 ---

-Hessam is an architect and a PhD candidate in Computational Media Design (CMD).
+Hessam was an architect and a PhD candidate in Computational Media Design (CMD).
 His research interests include digital fabrication, data physicalization and data spatialization, data-centric design approaches, responsive architecture, and dynamic structures.
 Hessam has an MSc in architecture from the Iran University of Science and Technology.